 You can also watch some of my woodworking videos on YouTube. to get a better sense of how I work.

-You will probably also enjoy the Woodworking for mere mortals YouTube channel, by Steve Ramsay.
-Very entertaining, and, I would guess educational for beginners.
-I enjoy watching them because Steve is very entertaining.
-Steve also has a Woodworking for mere mortals blog.
+You will probably also enjoy the Woodworking for mere mortals YouTube channel, by Steve Ramsey.
+I enjoy watching them because Steve is very entertaining and the projects very beginner friendly.

 So have a go at it.
 Who knows where it might lead.
 Maybe some day you'll have a workshop like this one